pnp/sp-dev-fx-webparts/docs/contributing/pullrequest.md

   git push origin react-taxonomypicker
 ```

-## Merging your Existing Github Projects with this Repository
+## Merging your Existing Github Projects with the Samples Repository

-If the sample you wish to contribute is stored in your own Github repository, you can use the following steps to merge it with the this repository:
+If the sample you wish to contribute is stored in your own Github repository, you can use the following steps to merge it with the samples repository:

 * Fork the `sp-dev-fx-webparts` repository from GitHub
 * Create a local git repository